-The Breast Health Center at Kent is proud to be a Women & Infants Hospital and Warrant Alpert Medical School of Brown University Affiliate.
+The Breast Health Center at Kent is proud to be a Women & Infants Hospital and Warren Alpert Medical School of Brown University Affiliate.

 The Kent Breast Health Center delivers the highest quality services ranging from breast cancer screening, cancer treatment, managing benign breast issues, and helping with lactation problems.
 It is staffed by a collaborative and multidisciplinary team made up of specialty-trained breast health physicians, experienced nurses and patient navigators.